A Survey on Transferability of Adversarial Examples across Deep Neural Networks: Introduction

 The organization of this paper is as follows: Section 2 first provides the terminology and mathematical notations used across the paper, and then introduces the formulation and evaluation metrics of adversarial transferability.
 Sections 3-5 present various techniques to improve the adversarial transferability of adversarial examples.
-In detail, Section 3 summarizes the surrogate model-based transferable attacks from four perspectives, such as data processing, optimization, loss objective, and model architectures.
-In Section 4, the generative model-based transferable attack is presented where the transferable adversarial examples are generated directly by a generative model.
-Different from Section 3 and 4, Section 5 describe the research on adversarial transferability beyond image classification.
-Concretely, transferability-enhancing techniques are discussed in various vision tasks, natural language processing tasks as well as the ones across tasks.
+Section 3 examines transferability-enhancing methods that are applicable to optimisation-based transferable attacks.
+These techniques are categorized into four perspectives: data processing, optimization, loss objective, and model architectures.
+In Section 4, various generation-based transferable attacks are presented.
+Section 5 describes the research on adversarial transferability beyond image classification.
+Concretely, transferability-enhancing techniques in various vision tasks, natural language processing tasks as well as the ones across tasks are discussed.
 The current challenges and future opportunities in adversarial transferability are discussed in Section 6.
 The last section concludes our work.

-In order to facilitate the literature search, we also built and released a project page\footnote{https://github.com/JindongGu/awesome\_adversarial\_transferability} where the related papers are organized and listed.
+In order to facilitate the literature search, we also built and released a project page where the related papers are organized and listed\footnote{https://github.com/JindongGu/awesome\_adversarial\_transferability}.
 The page will be maintained and updated regularly.
 As the landscape of DNN continues to evolve, understanding the intricacies of adversarial examples and their transferability is of paramount importance.
 By shedding light on these vulnerabilities, we hope to contribute to the development of more secure and robust DNN models that can withstand the challenges posed by adversarial attacks.